 If decluttering your personal space is one of your New Year’s resolutions then you may be interested in, The Life-Changing Magic of Tidying Up, by Marie Kondo.

 My yoga teacher lent me a copy of this book last year over the Christmas break and I became so motivated by it that cleaning out my house became one of my goals for 2017.
 Marie Kondo is a Japanese organizing consultant who is booked three months in advance according to her bio, which surprised me as I think of Japan as a nation of tidy people living in small neat houses, but maybe they are pack-rats like most North Americans.
 Her unique approach has now been trade marked as the KonMari method.
 The gist of her method is that you are to tidy by category and all at once, by dumping everything of each item from all over your house in the center of the room, shirts for example, and then you are to hold each item in your hand and “if it doesn’t spark joy”, out it goes.
 You will then only be surrounded by the things you love.
 The author was young and single and lived in a bedroom/apartment when the book was written in 2011, so although it is an interesting premise, some of the suggestions are not quite practical for a larger space shared with other people.
-What if something doesn’t bring you joy, (the tv remote, the hamster cage, old hockey equipment), but might bring joy to someone else?
+What if something doesn’t bring you joy, (old electronic devices, the hamster cage, hockey equipment), but might bring joy to someone else?
 Then there are the things that don’t bring you joy but you need anyway.
 My iron doesn’t bring me joy, (I hate ironing, but I hate wrinkles even more), but I don’t plan on throwing it out.
 Toys should only be stored in one place?
 That might cause a few temper tantrums.
 Some of the suggestions border on the bizarre, you should talk to your house and your possessions and thank them for taking care of you?
 “Thank you for keeping me warm all day.
 Thank you for making me beautiful.”
 My sad old kitchen which is desperately in need of renovation might feel better if I spoke lovingly to it, but would I sound like George Bailey at the end of It’s A Wonderful Life, joyously greeting the miserable old Building and Loan.
 Or empty your purse every night, place wallet, makeup and put everything in it’s assigned place, and then repack it in the morning.
 I admire purse minimalists, but I am not one of them, my purse holds everything but the kitchen sink, so that would take over an hour.
 She often speaks of inanimate objects as if they had souls and feelings.
 What do the things in your house that don’t spark joy actually feel?
 They simply want to leave.
 Everything you own wants to be of use to you.
 It must be a Feng-shui kind of thing.
 Does my iron hate me as much as I hate it?

 Still there was enough in the book to motivate me, so I diligently spent the month of January last year cleaning out my house, and the month of February attempting to clean out my mother’s, and some of March down in the basement, (home of the paper archives), and then it was spring, and I lost interest.
 Purging all at once was just not practical for me, a few hours here and there was the best I could do with my three-level house…yes, I broke the rules.
 I was less successful with my mother’s house, as she was born in the Depression and so has more of an attachment to empty coffee canisters and plastic storage containers than I do.
 (Perhaps that is why Marie is so booked up, it is much easier to get rid of someone else’s stuff than your own).
 “Use it up, wear it out, make it do or do without,” was a popular saying in the Depression, which may explain why that generation tends to hoard such things, while the baby boomers, because we didn’t grow up with as much as kids today, were more into acquiring material things, (fine china, mahogany dining room sets), and the millennials are minimalists indeed who would rather have experiences than things, and only buy what they need.
 Speaking of psychoanalysis, while some of the book reviews I read unkindly label the author as having OCD, (if I had sold five million copies I wouldn’t care what they called me), there is a sad chapter towards the end of the book where she explains her need to be compulsively tidy since a young age as an attempt to attract her parent’s love and attention and avoid being dependent on other people.
-She was a middle child, (self-explanatory).
+She was a middle child (self-explanatory).

 Some pointers from the book – sort all in one shot, by category, not location.
 There are only two actions, discarding and deciding where to store things.
 Start by discarding, all at once, intensely and completely, then decide where to store things, and keep them only in that place.
 (Discard first, store later).
 Do not start with mementos.
 Start with easier items, clothes, books, papers, misc., and then mementos.
 We should be choosing what to keep, not what we want to get rid of.
 She recommends folding clothes in rectangles and then storing them vertically, standing up in drawers, so you can see everything, and they are less wrinkled.
 Store all items of the same type in the same place, and don’t scatter storage space, including designating storage space for each family member.
 Fancy storage systems = bad, they justify keeping stuff you shouldn’t.
 Some clothes like coats and dresses are happier hung up.
 I’m relieved my elegant black cocktail dress, (Winners sale), is happy even though it’s never been worn.
 Keep only those books which make you happy to see on the shelves.
 Out go those university text books I kept in case I felt the need to study chemistry again, (which I did twenty years later for a degree upgrade).
 Now they are but sentimental reminders of a time when I was smarter and had a better memory.
 Sorting papers – rule of thumb – discard everything!
 She relents and says you can keep some things like insurance policies, love letters etc. but only if they are stored in one spot only.
 On sentimental items – “No matter how wonderful things used to be we cannot live in the past – the joy and excitement we feel here and now are more important.”
 Yes, that is true, but what about keeping things for future generations?
 As a lover of history and genealogy, I wish my ancestors had kept more things, not less,